micmejia/bible-dump/AMPC/Matthew/Matt 25.md

-Then the King will say to those at His right hand, Come, you blessed of My Father [you [^g]favored of God and appointed to eternal salvation], inherit (receive as your own) the kingdom prepared for you from the foundation of the world.
+Then the King will say to those at His right hand, Come, you blessed of My Father [you favored of God and appointed to eternal salvation], inherit (receive as your own) the kingdom prepared for you from the foundation of the world.